Weather Extremes and Climate Risks

 How do teams prepare for heat waves?

-Teams rely on heat acclimatization in training camps, adapted nutrition and hydration strategies, cooling vests and close medical monitoring.
+Teams rely on heat acclimatization in training camps, adapted nutrition and Fluid Intake strategies, cooling vests and close medical monitoring.
 Details can be found in the heat and cold management topic area.

 Can Grand Tours be moved to cooler months?